Kadıköy: Attractions, entertainment and eating

 Kadıköy has many narrow streets filled with cafés, bars and restaurants, as well as many cinemas.
 Süreyya Opera House is a recent redevelopment of the same named historic movie theatre.

 The market area is mostly closed to traffic and contains a wide variety of fast food restaurants serving toasted sandwiches, hamburgers and döner.
 There are also traditional Turkish restaurants and patisseries, bridge schools, wine houses, bars with jazz, folk and rock music, as well as working class tea and backgammon houses.

 Behind the coast, lies a large shopping and residential district winding uphill to the Bahariye Caddesi pedestrian zone.
 This area was transformed during the economic boom of the 1990s and shops were opened and bars at surrounding.

 Kadıköy's entertainment is generally not of the affluent type.
-It has a more working class ambiance; therefore, it is easier to find food of the like of kebab and fried mussels than haute cuisine, although one of İstanbul's most traditional Turkish cuisine representatives, Yanyalı Fehmi Lokantası and the foreign tourist attracting Çiya is found here.
+It has a more working class ambiance; therefore, it is easier to find food of the like of kebab and fried mussels than haute cuisine, although one of Istanbul's most traditional Turkish cuisine representatives, Yanyalı Fehmi Lokantası and the foreign tourist attracting Çiya is found here.
 Also, the oldest recorded maker of Turkish delight, Hacı Bekir and chocolate maker Baylan are located in Kadıköy.

 Kadıköy does not have as much nightlife as Beyoğlu (where nightlife also continues much later into the night), nor does it have Nişantaşı's style of shopping or the Bosphorus for nightlife.
 Instead, it is often considered a modest alternative but may still be regarded as vibrant and cosy.
 Residents like to frequent the seaside to walk or sit in the grass with a view of the European side of Istanbul across the Bosporus.

-İstanbul Toy Museum in Göztepe has on display 4,000 toys and miniatures, from Turkey and abroad; many of the exhibits are antiques, some of which date back nearly 200 years.
-The first floor of the museum is actually the site of the Eyüp Toy Shop, a toy shop that had closed down in the 1950s.